openfaas/faas-netes/README.md

 > It shows the rate the function has been invoked over a 20 second window.

-The [FaaS complete walk-through on Kubernetes Video](https://www.youtube.com/watch?v=0DbrLsUvaso) shows auto-scaling in action and how to use the Prometheus UI.
+The [OpenFaaS complete walk-through on Kubernetes Video](https://www.youtube.com/watch?v=0DbrLsUvaso) shows auto-scaling in action and how to use the Prometheus UI.

 **Test out the UI**

-You can also access the FaaS UI through the node's IP address and the NodePort we exposed earlier.
+You can also access the OpenFaaS UI through the node's IP address and the NodePort we exposed earlier.

 ```
 $ open http://$(minikube ip):31112/